TOAST-DOCS/Storage-Object-Storage/en/console-guide.md

 If you set the access policy of a container to **PUBLIC** and enter the index document and error document, you can host a static website in the container.
 You can get the URL of the static website by clicking the **Copy URL** button on the container list.

-The name for an object to be used as an index document or error document for a static website must consist of one or more alphanumeric characters, or some special characters(`-`, `_`, `.`, `/`), and the file extension must be ‘html’ in hypertext format.
+The name for an object to be used as an index document or error document for a static website must consist of one or more alphanumeric characters, or some special characters(`-`, `_`, `.`, `/`), and the file extension must be `html` in hypertext format.
 If the conditions are not satisfied, you cannot configure the settings or the static website may not work.

-The name for an error document of a static website has the form of \`{error code}{suffix}\`.
+The name for an error document of a static website has the form of `{error code}{suffix}`.
 For example, if you configure the error document as `error.html`, the name for an error document to display when a 404 error occurs is `404error.html`.
 You can upload and use error documents for each error situation.
 If error documents are not defined or error objects that matches error codes do not exist, a default error document of a web browser will be displayed.
 <br/>

 ##### Change Cross-Origin Resource Sharing (CORS)